-- "5.
-Department - - Adepartmentisresponsibleforformulationofpoliciesofthegovernmentin (1) relation to business allocated to it and also for the execution and review of those policies. - For the efficient disposal of business all otted to it, a department is divided (2) into wings, divisions, branches and sections. - A department is normally headed by a secretary to the Government of (3) Indiawhoactsastheadministrativeheadofthedepartmentandprincipal adviser of the Minister on all matters of policy and administration within the department. - The work in a department is normally divided into wings with a Special (4) Secretary/AdditionalSecretary/JointSecretaryinchargeofeachwing.Such afunctionary is normally vested with the maximum measure of independent functioningandresponsibilityinrespectofthebusinessfallingwithinhiswing subject,totheoverallresponsibilityoftheSecretaryfortheadministrationof the department as a whole. - A wing normally comprises a number of divisions each functioning (5) under the charge of an officer of the level of Director/Joint Director/
+"5.
+Department -

+- Adepartmentisresponsibleforformulationofpoliciesofthegovernmentin relation to business allocated to it and also for the execution and review of those policies. - (2) Fortheefficient disposal of business allotted to it, a department is divided into wings, divisions, branches and sections. - (3) A department is normally headed by a secretary to the Government of Indiawhoactsastheadministrative head of the department and principal adviser of the Minister on all matters of policy and administration within the department. - (4) The work in a department is normally divided into wings with a Special Secretary/AdditionalSecretary/JointSecretaryinchargeofeachwing.
+Such afunctionaryisnormally vested with the maximum measure of independent functioning and responsibility in respect of the business falling within his wing subject, to the overall responsibility of the Secretary for the administration of the department as a whole. - 5) A wing normally comprises a number of divisions each functioning under the charge of an officer of the level of Director/Joint Director/
-Deputy Secretary.
-A division may have several branches each under the charge of an Under Secretary or equivalent officer.

-- Asectionisgenerallythelowestorganisational unitinadepartment with (6) a well-defined area of work.
+- Deputy Secretary.
+A division may have several branches each under the charge of an Under Secretary or equivalent officer. - (6) Asectionisgenerallythelowestorganisational unitina department with a well-defined area of work.
 It normally consists of assistants and clerks supervised by a Section Officer.
-Initial handling of cases (including noting anddrafting)isgenerallydoneby, assistants and clerks who are also known as the dealing hands. - While the above represents the commonly adopted pattern of (7) organisation of a department, there are certain variations, the most notable among them being the desk officer system.
+Initial handling of cases (including noting and drafting) is generally done by, assistants and clerks who are also known as the dealing hands. - (7) While the above represents the commonly adopted pattern of organisation of a department, there are certain variations, the most notable among them being the desk officer system.
 In this system the work of a department at the lowest level is organised into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.
 Each desk functionary handles the cases himself and is provided adequate stenographic and clerical assistance."
-4

-3.3.2 The Secretary is the administrative head of a Department and in a Department, the structure may comprise Special Secretaries, Additional Secretaries, Joint Secretaries, Directors, Deputy Secretaries, Under Secretaries and Section Officers.
-The functions of each of these are spelt out in the Central Secretariat Manual of Office Procedure as follows:

-- "(9) Functions of various levels of functionaries : - Secretary-ASecretarytotheGovernmentofIndiaistheadministrative (a) head of the Ministry or Department.
-He is the principal adviser of the MinisteronallmattersofpolicyandadministrationwithinhisMinistry/ Department, and his responsibility is complete and undivided. - SpecialSecretary/AdditionalSecretary/JointSecretary-Whenthevolume (b) of work in a Ministry exceeds the manageable charge of a Secretary, oneormorewingsmaybeestablishedwithSpecialSecretary/Additional Secretary/JointSecretary, inchargeofeachwing.
+4 - 3.3.2 The Secretary is the administrative head of a Department and in a Department, the structure may comprise Special Secretaries, Additional Secretaries, Joint Secretaries, Directors, Deputy Secretaries, Under Secretaries and Section Officers.
+The functions of each of these are spelt out in the Central Secretariat Manual of Office Procedure as follows: - "(9) Functions of various levels of functionaries: - (a) Secretary-ASecretarytotheGovernmentofIndiaistheadministrative head of the Ministry or Department.
+He is the principal adviser of the Ministeronal Imatters of policy and administration within his Ministry/Department, and his responsibility is complete and undivided. - (b) SpecialSecretary/AdditionalSecretary/JointSecretary-Whenthevolume of work in a Ministry exceeds the manageable charge of a Secretary, oneormorewingsmaybeestablishedwithSpecialSecretary/Additional Secretary/JointSecretary, inchargeofeachwing.
 Such a functionary is entrusted with the maximum measure of independent functioning and responsibility in respect of all business falling within his wing subject, to the general responsibility of the Secretary for the administration of the wing as a whole.